Kyoto Itinerary 4 Days: A City of a Million Temples

 Here is day 1’s itinerary:

-This day’s itinerary will take all day to finish, so start out early.
-You definitely don’t want to be in a rush!
+This day’s itinerary will take all day to finish, so start early.
+You don’t want to be in a rush!

-In the evening, don’t plan to do anything too strenuous as you’re probably going to be doing a lot of walking during the day.
+Don’t plan to do anything too strenuous in the evening, as you’ll probably be doing a lot of walking during the day.

-Kyoto has tons of restaurants to choose from no matter which neighborhood you’re staying in.
+Kyoto has many restaurants to choose from, no matter which neighborhood you’re staying in.

 How to get to Southern Higashiyama: